-- political instability or changes in social conditions of the PRC; - · changes in laws, regulations, and administrative directives or the interpretation thereof; - measures which may be introduced to control inflation or deflation; and - changes in the rate or method of taxation.
+- changes in political or social conditions of the PRC; - · changes in laws, regulations, and administrative directives or the interpretation thereof; - measures which may be introduced to control inflation or deflation; and - changes in the rate or method of taxation.

 These factors are affected by a number of variables which are beyond our control.